 Is donor insemination safe?

 Donor insemination has been shown to be very safe.
-Donors accepted by sperm banks are required to present extensive family and personal medical histories.
+Sperm donors accepted by sperm banks are required to present extensive family and personal medical histories.

 Pregnancy resulting from donor insemination carries no greater health risk than pregnancy resulting from intercourse.